 During this trip we would encounter some celebrities, including Snow White and Martina Navratilova (left).
 I honestly thought Martina would have been doing better for herself, but she asked me for 25Kč (US$1.04) for taking this photo.
 I just pulled out a handful of change, placed it in her hand and she smiled.
 Poor woman.

 After Wallenstein Palace we walked around until we settled at a riverside cafe and had lunch and a couple of beers.
-The rest of the afternoon was spent strolling around looking at the shops and sculptures, however, posting pictures of all of them would make this page take too long to load.
+The rest of the afternoon was spent wandering around, looking at the shops and sculptures, however, posting pictures of all of them would make this page take too long to load.

 Ben Van Berkel had told me about bars in Prague where you can pour your own beers and get into drinking competitions against the other tables.
 I thought it sounded too good to be true so I made an agreement with Anna that we had to do it on Friday.
 We discovered that the place that does it was called Beer Factory, so we located it on Google Maps and tried to find it at around 5:00pm.
-When we got to the location we looked everywhere, but couldn’t find it anywhere.
-We pulled into Burger King to use their free wi-fi (if they asked us to buy something we could just grab a beer there (left)) and it turned out that Beer Factory had shut down, however, there was a franchise simply called The Pub that do the same thing and there was one a 10 minute walk away.
+When we got to the location we looked everywhere, but couldn’t find it.
+We pulled into Burger King to use their free wi-fi, thinking if they asked us to buy something we could just grab a beer there (left), and it turned out that Beer Factory had shut down, however, there was a franchise simply called The Pub that do the same thing and there was one a 10 minute walk away.
 Let’s do it!

 Saturday, May 16, 2015